Could text messaging be the hackers new favorite avenue of attack?

 - Do not respond to texts appearing to be from a financial institution or merchant asking you to update your account information or provide personal info.

 - If you get a message that looks to be from a bank or a company with whom you do business with a link or request to provide information, call the business directly.
-Do not use a phone number provided in the text.
+Do not use the phone number provided in the text.

 - Never click a link or call the phone number provided in a message if you’re unsure whom it’s from.

-What Companies Can Do to Prevent Smishing
+What Can Organizations Can Do to Stay Safe from Smishing Attacks:

-If you suspect you’ve fallen victim to a smishing scam, immediately contact the United States Federal Trade Commission (FTC) to file a complaint.
+- If you suspect you’ve fallen victim to a smishing scam, immediately contact the United States Federal Trade Commission (FTC) to file a complaint.
 The FTC works to prevent fraudulent, deceptive, and unfair business practices in the marketplace.
 It also provides information to help consumers spot, stop, and avoid such practices.